-The head of Iran's Revolutionary Courts Ayatollah Sadegh Khalkhali -- the man who called for the assassination of the ousted Shah -- has failed to win election to the 75-member council charged with approving a new constitution.
+Background: The head of Iran's Revolutionary Courts Ayatollah Sadegh Khalkhali -- the man who called for the assassination of the ousted Shah -- has failed to win election to the 75-member council charged with approving a new constitution.
 Ayatollah Khalkhali had based his election campaign on the fact that as head of the courts, he'd sent about two hundred people to the firing squad, including former ministers and army generals.
 Voting in the election began on Friday (3 August) amid calls by several key parties for people to boycott the polls.

 The call for a boycott of polling stations came from the Moslem People's Republican Party (MRRP) and secular national Front.. two of Irans most important political groups.
 Both parties wanted to see the election postponed for at least three weeks, claiming that present conditions would not permit a free and fair vote.
 They said the government had failed to overcome what they termed 'the prevailing atmosphere of oppression'.